-- Record assessment data half-termly using Bsquared and Evidence for Learning (EfL) - Assess children's knowledge, understanding and skills on an ongoing basis; recording these regularly to plan for future work. - Set appropriate IEP targets using assessment data. - Create progress files which will provide evidence of a pupil's achievements in ICT. - Report to parents on an annual basis through the annual review and a written report.
+- Record assessment data half-termly using Bsquared - Assess children's knowledge, understanding and skills on an ongoing basis; recording these regularly to plan for future work. - Set appropriate IEP targets using assessment data. - Create progress files which will provide evidence of a pupil's achievements in ICT. - Report to parents on an annual basis through the annual review and a written report.